OISF/suricata/doc/userguide/rules/file-keywords.rst

   filesize:<100MB; # smaller than 100 megabytes

-**Note**: For files that are not completely tracked because of packet loss or stream.depth being reached on the "greater than" is checked.
+**Note**: For files that are not completely tracked because of packet loss or stream.reassembly.depth being reached on the "greater than" is checked.
 This is because Suricata can know a file is bigger than a value (it has seen some of it already), but it can't know if the final size would have been within a range, an exact value or smaller than a